-AKTS allows querying analogue data on proportions, spatial relationships and geometries of sedimentary units at multiple scales of observation, filtered on attributes that describe the type of depositional system.
+and geometries of sedimentary units at multiple scales of observation, filtered on

 How can FAKTS be applied for subsurface characterization?

 - Build quantitative facies models that describe the distribution of architectural elements within channelized and floodplain settings; characterize the scale, orientation and stacking of these elements and their style of juxtaposition relative to one another. - Build models that describe the likely internal facies arrangements present in individual architectural elements; determine the relative proportions of facies that make up certain elements and predict their vertical, cross-stream and downstream transitions. - Predict the expected dimensions of architectural elements away from the borehole; predict the most likely arrangement of neighbouring elements. - Filter the output from the database such that only those data from fluvial systems that meet the specified search criteria are returned. - Compare differences in sedimentary architecture for different types of fluvial system and controlling conditions: for example, compare differences in scale and connectivity of sand bodies in braided versus single-thread (meandering) rivers, or rivers developed in semi-arid versus sub-humid climatic settings, or pre-vegetation (i.e. pre-Silurian) fluvial successions versus post-vegetation successions, or fluvial successions preserved in rift basin settings versus those preserved in foreland basin settings.